-Chameleons also have an additional advantage, and can change the color of their scales at will.
-In the wild, the chameleon will use this ability for camouflage or to absorb sunlight by darkening parts of its body.
+The scales of many reptile species are either plainly or elaborately colored to create camouflage.
+Certain species of leaf-tail geckos can completely blend into surrounding tree trunks and branches in their natural environment.
+Chameleons have an additional advantage: they can change the color of their scales at will.
+In the wild, the chameleon uses this ability for camouflage or to absorb sunlight by darkening parts of its body.

-When rattlesnakes shed their skin, a portion of the scales remains behind at the end of the tail.
-This creates a hollowed-out area full of dead scales, which the rattlesnake vibrates to create its famous rattling noise.
-This allows the rattlesnake to warn predators to stay away.
+Not all reptile scales are merely plates that coat the reptile's skin.
+Some have other interesting uses, such as the aforementioned lamellae in geckos.
+Another example: When a rattlesnake sheds its skin, a portion of the scales remains at the end of its tail.
+This creates a hollowed-out area full of dead scales, which the rattlesnake vibrates to create its famous rattling noise used to warn predators to stay away.